afanasiev-kirill/SummAIze/README.md

 ## 🛠️ How to use?

 - Go to summaize.tech
-- Get a link to your Zoom/Teams Meeting or Youtube Video
-- Paste a link into our app
+- Upload the meeting transcript or link to a YouTube video
 - Select how brief the summary should be
 - Enjoy the summary with highlights from your meeting/video

 ## Contact 📧